FOREX-Dollar slips and yuan soars as investors eye Biden presidency

 The yuan's leap, when China's markets reopened after the Mid-Autumn break, was partly a catch-up since the offshore yuan has gained against a softening dollar during the week.

-But as it extended gains beyond 1%, its biggest daily jump in nearly two years, traders said it provided one of the clearest indications yet that Biden's lead in the polls is driving bets on a steadier Sino-U.S. relationship.
+But as it extended gains beyond 1%, heading for its sharpest daily gain in more than four years, traders said it provided one of the clearest indications yet that Biden's lead in the polls is driving bets on a steadier Sino-U.S. relationship.
 CNY/

 A stronger-than-expected setting of the yuan's trading band also signalled that policymakers in China don't mind its rise.